24 Best Website Feedback Tools for 2025

 15. Typeform

-With plugins supporting a wide array of platforms, their forms are easy to embed on any type of website—and the reports are easily shareable through popular third-party integrations.
+With plugins supporting a wide array of platforms, their forms are easy to embed on any type of website

 Key features: